Co-Chair, Aspen Economic Strategy Group

 Chairman, Paulson Institute

-HANK PAULSON is executive chairman of TPG Rise Climate, the climate investing platform of the global private equity firm TPG.
-He is also the founder and chairman of the Paulson Institute, which aims to foster a more balanced and productive US-China relationship focusing at the intersection of green finance, conservation, and economics.
-Paulson is the co-chair of the Aspen Economic Strategy Group, and co-chair of the Bloomberg New Economy Forum Advisory Board.
-Paulson served as the 74th Secretary of the Treasury under President George W. Bush.
-Prior to that, he had a thirty-two year career at Goldman Sachs, ultimately serving as chairman and chief executive officer.
+HANK PAULSON is the founder and chairman of the Paulson Institute, which aims to foster a US-China relationship that maintains global order in a rapidly evolving world.
+He is executive chairman of TPG Rise Climate, the climate investing platform of the global private equity firm TPG.
+Paulson is also the co-chair of the Aspen Economic Strategy Group, and co-chair of the Bloomberg New Economy Forum Advisory Board.
+Paulson served as the 74th Secretary of the Treasury under President George W. Bush, from July 2006 to January 2009.
+Prior to that, he had a thirty-two-year career at Goldman Sachs, serving as chairman and chief executive officer beginning in 1999.
 A lifelong conservationist, Paulson was Chairman of The Nature Conservancy Board of Directors and, prior to that, founded and co-chaired the organization’s Asia-Pacific Council.
-He also founded and co-chaired the Latin American Conservation Council.
-In addition, he co-chaired the Risky Business Project, a non-partisan initiative that quantified and publicized the economic risks of climate change in the United States.
-Paulson is the author of the best sellers On the Brink and Dealing with China.
+In 2011, he founded the Latin American Conservation Council, comprised of global business and political leaders, which he co-chaired until 2017.
+He also co-chaired the Risky Business Project from 2013-2017, a non-partisan initiative that quantified and publicized the economic risks of climate change in the United States.
+Earlier in his career, he was a member of the White House Domestic Council as well as a staff assistant at the Pentagon.
+Paulson is the author of the bestsellers On the Brink and Dealing with China.
 He is also the co-author of two books with Ben Bernanke and Tim Geithner, First Responders and Firefighting.
-Paulson graduated from Dartmouth College and received an M.B.A. from Harvard University.
+He graduated from Dartmouth College and received an M.B.A. from Harvard University.

 President Biden deserves credit for his actions to date on climate change.
 In rejoining the Paris agreement, directing new energy standards, pushing for bold congressional action, convening world leaders and announcing dramatic emissions reduction targets, he is showing that American climate leadership is back.
 But there is one major climate policy arena where the United States needs to take a bold step forward: carbon pricing.